thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

 		<td>
       <b>Free Entry to CSC Swimming Pools</b> <br>
       <br>
-			Walk-in for pool use between 1 to 31 Jul '21, no<br>
+			Walk-in for pool use between 1 to 31 Jul '21, <br>no
 			prior booking needed.
 Public Service Officers can <br>
                         sign in up to 2 guests.
 Prevailing guest fees applies.
 			<br>